General Terms and Conditions (Consumer)

 - Email: helpline@redoute.co.uk

-For complaints about retail goods and services (e.g. product quality, delivery), under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015, if we cannot resolve your complaint using our internal complaints procedure, we must inform you: (i) that the matter cannot be settled, (ii) the name and website address of a relevant provider of Alternative Dispute Resolution (ADR) services, and (iii) whether we (La Redoute) are obliged to or prepared to make use of the relevant ADR provider.
-We are not obliged to use an ADR provider and, as we receive few complaints that are not resolved, we have decided not to pay to subscribe to an ADR scheme at this stage.
+For complaints about retail goods and services (e.g. product quality, delivery), under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015, if we can’t resolve your complaint using our internal complaints procedure, we must inform you: (i) that the matter cannot be settled, (ii) the name and website address of a relevant provider of Alternative Dispute Resolution (ADR) services, and (iii) whether we (La Redoute) are obliged to or prepared to make use of the relevant ADR provider.
+We’re not obliged to use an ADR provider and, as we receive few complaints that aren’t resolved, we have decided not to pay to subscribe to an ADR scheme at this stage.

-If you wish to make a complaint about a La Redoute Credit Account or insurance policy, our contact details are as follows as a different team handles financial services complaints:
+If you wish to make a complaint about a La Redoute credit account (e.g. an LR Pay account) or insurance policy, our contact details are as follows as a different team handles financial services complaints:

 - Post: Complaints Team, La Redoute, 2 Holdsworth Street, Bradford, West Yorkshire BD1 4AH